Surfaces in the 4-ball constructed using generators of knits and their graphical description: Proof of Theorem

-Though each $S\cap (D^2 \times I_3 \times [t_{j-1}, t_j])$ is a BMW surface of Definition \ref{BMWsurface}, we must see that $S$ is equivalent to a BMW surface as a whole.
-We remark that for a BMW surface in a normal form as in Proposition \ref{prop5-2}, its chart has no edges that form arcs as described in Case (c).
-Let $\Gamma'$ be a BMW chart obtained from $\Gamma$ by exchanging each arc of Case (c) that is as in the left figure of Fig. \ref{Fig17} (or its mirror image where we put the mirror in a vertical position) to a subgraph (or its mirror image) as in the right figure of Fig. \ref{Fig17}, where, in Fig. \ref{Fig17}, the horizontal direction is the $I_4$ direction.
-The graph as in the right figure of Fig. \ref{Fig17} consists of a pair of arcs $c_1, c_2$ and one edge $c_3$ such that $c_3$ is connected with a vertex of degree one and $c_1, c_2, c_3$ are connected with a vertex of degree three.
-Then, the surface $S'$ constructed from $\Gamma'$ is a BMW surface in a normal form: thus $S'$ is a BMW surface whose chart $\Gamma'$ presents $S'$.
+Let $\Gamma'$ be a chart obtained from $\Gamma$ by exchanging each arc as in the left figure of Figure \ref{Fig17} (or its mirror image where we put the mirror in a vertical position) to a subgraph (or its mirror image) as in the right figure of Figure \ref{Fig17}, where, in Figure \ref{Fig17}, the horizontal direction is the $I_4$ direction.
+The graph as in the right figure of Figure \ref{Fig17} consists of a pair of arcs $c_1, c_2$ and one edge $c_3$ such that $c_3$ is connected with a vertex of degree one and $c_1, c_2, c_3$ are connected with a vertex of degree three.
+Then, the surface $S'$ constructed from $\Gamma'$ is a knitted surface in a normal form: thus $S'$ is a knitted surface whose chart $\Gamma'$ presents $S'$.
 By Proposition \ref{prop6-1}, the surface $S$ in question is equivalent to $S'$.
-Hence we have the required result.
+Thus, the surface $S(\Gamma)$ constructed from any chart $\Gamma$ is equivalent to a knitted surface in a normal form, and hence $S(\Gamma)$ is a knitted surface.

-\begin{proposition} The surfaces presented by the BMW charts of degree $n$ as in the left figure and the right figure of Fig. \ref{Fig17} are equivalent, in the sense of equivalence in Definition \ref{BMWsurface}. \end{proposition}
+\begin{proposition} The surfaces presented by the BMW charts of degree $n$ as in the left figure and the right figure of Figure \ref{Fig17} are equivalent. \end{proposition}